Ocean Observatories Initiative: Coastal and Global Arrays

 Coastal arrays provide sustained, adaptable access to complex coastal systems.
 Coastal arrays extend from the continental shelf to the continental slope, allowing scientists to examine coastal processes including upwelling, hypoxia, shelf break fronts, and the role of filaments and eddies in cross-shelf exchange.
 Technologies that gather data in the coastal region include moored buoys with fixed sensors, moored vertical profilers, seafloor cables, gliders and autonomous underwater vehicles.

 The coastal observatory includes a long-term Endurance Array in the Eastern Pacific and a re-locatable Pioneer Array in the Western Atlantic.
 Woods Hole Oceanographic Institution installed and operates the Pioneer Array.
 Oregon State University installed and operates the Endurance Array.

 There are two global arrays currently in operation (Global Irminger Sea Array and Global Station Papa Array).
 The Argentine Basin and the Southern Ocean Arrays were removed, but their data remain available through OOI's data portal.

 Coastal Pioneer Array

 The Coastal Pioneer Array is a network of platforms and sensors that operate on the continental shelf and slope south of New England.
-A moored array is centered at the shelf break in the Mid-Atlantic Bight south of Cape Cod, Massachusetts.
-In 2024, the Coastal Pioneer Array will be relocated to the southern Mid-Atlantic Bight, between Cape Hatteras and Norfolk Canyon off the coast of North Carolina.
+A moored array was centered at the shelf break in the Mid-Atlantic Bight south of Cape Cod, Massachusetts.
+In 2024, the Coastal Pioneer Array was relocated to the southern Mid-Atlantic Bight, between Cape Hatteras and Norfolk Canyon off the coast of North Carolina.

 Coastal Pioneer Array data enable scientists to examine how exchange processes structure physical, chemical and biological properties over the continental shelf and slope.
 Continuous rapid sampling at intervals of hours to days over multiple spatial scales (meters to hundreds of kilometers) provides insight into oceanographic processes that occur through more than one seasonal or annual cycle.